menu icon

 Pin the Recipe

-Enjoy the delicious fresh flavors of asparagus and tomatoes when they come together in Asparagus Tomato Salad--a beautiful and healthy, easy to make side dish that features a simple vinaigrette and crumbled feta cheese.
+Enjoy the delicious, fresh flavors of asparagus and tomatoes when they come together in Asparagus Tomato Salad--a beautiful and healthy, easy to make side or main dish that features a simple vinaigrette and tangy crumbled feta cheese.

 asparagus tomato salad

 Everything's betta with a little feta--don't you agree?
-See Chickpea Cucumber Feta Salad and English Cucumber Salad for more feta goodness.
+See Chickpea Cucumber Feta Salad, English Cucumber Salad, and Creamy Feta Dressing for more feta goodness.

 Jump to: